-Very little rental housing can be found in the southern West Island region.
-Social housing and co-operatives are virtually absent in this area.
+Very little affordable and adequate rental housing can be found in the southern West Island and there are many obstacles to the local development of more affordable housing.

-In general, the southern West Island population is considered as advantaged from a socioeconomic point of view.
-But at the same time, hidden poverty still exists in pockets across the region.
+In general, the population of the southern West Island is considered well-off from a socioeconomic point of view.
+But at the same time, hidden poverty exists in concentrated pockets across the region.